MicrosoftDocs/fabric-docs/docs/data-development/api-graphql-overview.md

 ---
-title: Microsoft Fabric GraphQL API overview
+title: Microsoft Fabric API for GraphQL overview
-description: Learn about the Microsoft Fabric GraphQL API, including supported data sources and how to expose them to a GraphQL item. ms.reviewer: sngun ms.author: sngun
+description: Learn about the Microsoft Fabric API for GraphQL, including supported data sources and how to expose them to a GraphQL item. ms.reviewer: sngun ms.author: sngun
 author: snehagunda
 ms.topic: overview
-ms.search.form: GraphQL API Overview ms.date: 04/05/2024
+ms.search.form: GraphQL API Overview ms.date: 05/02/2024
 ---

 # What is Microsoft Fabric API for GraphQL?